 |1.||Mile 2.5 ||Chapel Parking Lot||OCS||Mile 2.5|

-|2.||Mile 4.5||Running Avenue||OCS||Mile 4.5|
+|2.||Mile 5||Running Avenue||OCS||Mile 5|

-|3.||Mile 6.3||Custer Road||OCS||Mile 6.3|
+|3.||Mile 7||Custer Road||OCS||Mile 7|

-|4.||Mile 8.3||Water Treatment Road||House Of Heroes ||Mile 8.3|
+|4.||Mile 9||Water Treatment Road||House Of Heroes ||Mile 9 and Mile 12|

-|5.||Mile 10||Water Treatment Plant||Pacelli||Mile 10|
+|5.||Mile 10||Water Treatment Plant||Brookstone/Pacelli||Mile 10|

-|6.||Mile 11||Rigdon Park||Aflac||Mile 11.5|
+|6.||Mile 11||Rigdon Park||Aflac|

-|7.||Mile 13||Rotary Park||Brookstone|
+|7.||Mile 13||Rotary Park||Aflac|

-|8.||Mile 15||Trade Center||Smiths Station |
+|8.||Mile 16||Trade Center||Smiths Station |

-|10.||Mile 18||Trade Center||Smiths Station|
+|10.||Mile 18.5||Trade Center||Smiths Station|

-|11.||Mile 20||Rotary Park||Brookstone|
+|11.||Mile 20||Rotary Park||Aflac|

 |12.||Mile 22||Rigdon Park||Aflac|

-|13.||Mile 23||Water Treatment Plant ||Pacelli|
+|13.||Mile 24||Water Treatment Plant ||Brookstone/Pacelli|

-|14.||Mile 24.7||Water Treatment Road||House of Heroes|
+|14.||Mile 25.5||Water Treatment Road||House of Heroes|

-Half Marathoners – Gu supplement is available at mile 6.3 (Custer Rd) and mile 10 (Water Works Plant).
+Half Marathoners – Gu supplement is available at mile 7 (Custer Rd) and mile 10 (Water Works Plant).

 There is a maximum time limit of 7 hours to finish the Soldier Marathon and Half Marathon.
-If you’ve not made it to mile 15 (Aid Station #7 at the Trade Center) by 11:00 am, you will not be allowed to continue because you will not be able to complete the course within the 7-hour time limit.Noon Siren Warning
+You must reach mile 16 (Aid Station #8 at the Trade Center) by 12:00 pm to be permitted continue on the course to reach the finish line at the National Infantry Museum within the 7-hour time limit.

 Each finisher of the Full Marathon, the Half Marathon and the Relay Marathon will receive a finishing medal that is distinctive and commemorates your completion of the Soldier Marathon or Soldier Half Marathon.
 Awards

-Half Marathon winners will be presented at 10:00 am at the statue at the end of the Avenue of Flags.
-Full Marathon winners will be presented at 12:00 noon the statue at the end of the Avenue of Flags.
+Half Marathon winners will be presented at 11:00 am at the statue at the end of the Avenue of Flags.
+Full Marathon winners will be presented at 12:00 noon at the statue at the end of the Avenue of Flags.
 Awards will be presented to the top overall finisher, the top three finishers in each age group, male and female, and to the master’s finisher (40 and above), male and female.

-Food at Finish Line At the finish line runners may enjoy Callaway Blue bottled water, Coca Cola Powerade, Coca Cola soda, as well as a McDonald’s breakfast burrito or a hamburger, fresh fruit, bagels, energy bars and cookies.
-Finishers will also be treated to a Michelob Ultra beer.
+At the finish line runners may enjoy Callaway Blue bottled water, Coca Cola Powerade, Coca Cola soda, as well as a McDonald’s breakfast burrito or a hamburger, fresh fruit, bagels, energy bars and cookies.
+Finishers will also be treated to a Michelob Ultra beer (over age 21 only).
 Buck Ice will keep our drinks cool.
-We also will offer gluten free food to our finishers.Race Blankets
+We also will offer gluten free food to our finishers.

 At the finish line each runner will receive a mylar “space” blanket to keep warm.
-Volunteers

 Medical Aid Stations are at the Start/Finish area and at the Trade Center.
 Ambulances will be “roaming” the course to attend to your medical needs.
 All medical staff along the course will be identifiable in red medical shirts.
-Please thank the doctors and nurses at Columbus Regional Healthcare, Hughston Clinic, St. Francis Hospital and Columbus State University for donating their time.Massages
+Please thank the doctors and nurses from St. Francis Hospital and Columbus State University for donating their time.

-Post-race massages will be available at the finish line to runners without any charge to runners.Track your Runnerhttp://www.my-finish.com/soldierfullwww.my-finish.com/soldierhalfThings to Do Before or After the Race
+Post-race massages will be available at the finish line to runners without any charge to runners.

 The National Infantry Museum is wonderful.
-The IMAX theatre inside the Museum is an incredible experience with its screen that is 5 stories tall and 70 feet wide and currently screening “The Rocky Mountain Express.”
-The Infantry Museum also offers exciting Combat Video Simulators, allowing you to experience shooting military weapons from a real Humvee or Blackhawk helicopter.
-There is also Rifle Range Simulator.
-Across the street from the Museum, Oxbow Meadows provides you with an environmental learning experience, including live animals.
+The IMAX theatre inside the Museum is an incredible experience with its screen that is 5 stories tall and 70 feet wide.
+The Infantry Museum also offers exciting Combat Video Simulators and Rifle Range Simulator.
+Across the street from the Infanty Museum, Oxbow Meadows provides you with an environmental learning experience with live animals.
 Along the RiverWalk is the Civil War Naval Museum and Coca-Cola Space Science Center that you will find very interesting.
-And our latest and biggest attraction is Whitewater along the Chattahoochee.
-Beginning in 2013 the world’s longest urban whitewater course (2 ½ miles long) will be open in Uptown Columbus featuring the awesome category 5 “Cutbait” rapids.
-A video of Whitewater will be showing in the lobby of the Museum.
+And our latest and biggest attraction is Whitewater rafting and kayaking along the Chattahoochee River.